-Crawford Lake Conservation Area, one of seven Conservation Halton Parks, can be visited in any season to explore the trails, enjoy outdoor activities and learn about First Nations history at the Iroquoian Longhouse Village.
+Crawford Lake Conservation Area, one of eight Conservation Halton Parks, can be visited in any season to explore the trails, enjoy outdoor activities and learn about First Nations history at the Iroquoian Longhouse Village.

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.